bigic/bigic.github.io/_posts/2016-07-31-Color-without-pigments.markdown

 <div class="greybox">
 <label class="checkboxes"><input type="checkbox" name="checkColor"><span class="greentxt dropdowntitle"> <i>Pigments</i> versus <i>Structural colors</i></span></label>
 <div>
-<div class="post-disclaimer">Disclaimer: I’ve taken an overly simplistic approach in my explanation so that it can be more easily understood. </div>
+<div class="post-disclaimer">Disclaimer: I’ve taken a simplistic approach in my explanation so that it can be more easily understood. </div>
 <p>The coloration of animals is produced by pigments, structural colors, or their interaction.
 There’s also bio-luminescence, but I won’t go through what that is here. </p>

 <p>Pigments produce color by selectively absorbing specific wavelengths of light, allowing other wavelengths to be reflected and to reach our eyes.
 For example, a red pigment absorbs all but red wavelengths of light.
 A strongly absorbing pigment, like melanin, absorbs across all visible wavelengths and produces a dark brown or black appearance. </p>